CareDailyAI/caredaily-cocoa/README.md

 For examples, please refer to the Demo project provided.

+For a complete definition of People Power's models and APIs, please refer to [IOT Apps](https://iotapps.docs.apiary.io/) on Apiary.

 ### Installation

 This project uses both [Cocoapods](https://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage) for distribution.
 See each dependency management solution for detailed steps on how to incorporate this project into an application.